You are browsing documentation for an outdated version. See the

 Kong Mesh with Kubernetes

-To install and run Kong Mesh on Kubernetes, execute the
+To install and run Kong Mesh on Kubernetes:

 You have a license for Kong Mesh.